 Longinus, according to most sources, was the officer in command at the Lord's crucifixion.
 It was his job to make sure that those on the crosses were definitely dead.
 This is why it is surprising to find, in some modern books that claim to "demythologize" the Christian Gospel, the bald assertion that we there were no eyewitnesses to the Crucifixion.
 These books then claim that without eyewitnesses we have no certainty that Jesus Christ actually died and rose again.

 Yet the Gospel of John, in 19: 31-35, tells us in detail how the soldiers dealt with the crucified bodies that day, and in verses 26-27 it tells us how Jesus gave His Mother into John's care.
 So there were a number of witnesses, a fact which is one of the foundations of our faith.

 Longinus was one witness who was overcome by what he experienced when Jesus died.
-He was awestruck at seeing the earth shake and the rocks split, and he knew that Jesus was the Son of God, as He had claimed to be.
+He was awestruck at seeing the earth shake and the rocks split, and he realized that Jesus was the Son of God, as He had claimed to be.
 The rest of his life, after he accepted baptism, was spent as a follower of Christ who witnessed to others.
-He died a martyr at the hands of Pilate's soldiers, who pursued him and reluctantly followed their orders to kill him.
+He died a martyr at the hands of Pilate's soldiers, who pursued him and reluctantly followed their orders to kill this respected soldier.

 Just a bored centurion who had to make sure the Jewish troublemaker on the cross was really dead—those ordinary words describe Longinus.
-Yet he was changed, to become a great witness to the Resurrection.
+Yet he was changed into a great witness to the Resurrection.
 That is what God can do, and all the "demythologizing" books in the world can't undo it.